Azure-Samples/MachineLearningSamples-EnergyDemandTimeSeriesForecasting/scenario-time-series-forecasting.md

 ## Scenario Structure

 When you open this sample for the first time, navigate to the Files pane on the left-hand side of the Workbench.
-Here you will see the following files:
+The following code files are provided with the scenario:
 - **1-data-preparation.ipynb** - this Jupyter notebook downloads and processes the data to prepare it for modeling.
 This is the first notebook you will run.
 - **2-linear-regression.ipynb** - this notebook trains a linear regression model on the training data.
 - **3-ridge.ipynb** - trains a ridge regression model.